 The flight plan was quickly organized: low fly past the Trocadero esplanade and its gardens, the Iéna Bridge, passing under the huge iron arch, flying over the Champ de Mars and straighten over the military school.
 There was room to spare.

 The next day, the month of May was soon gone past, the weather was superb, our three Piper Cub flew the great passage.
-There were few people; an American soldier all surprised photographed our flight.
+There were few people; an American soldier photographed our flight.

 It wasn't a feat of flying.
 It needed more boldness than expertise.
 We had not asked any permission to any authority.